 Fiduciaries who do not follow these principles of conduct may be personally liable to restore any losses to the plan, or to restore any profits made through improper use of plan assets.
 Courts may take whatever action is appropriate against fiduciaries who breach their duties under ERISA including their removal.

-DOL Web Pages on This Topic
+Webpages on This Topic

 Provides publications and other materials to assist employers and employee benefit plan practitioners in understanding and complying with the requirements of ERISA as it applies to the administration of employee pension and welfare benefit plans.

 COBRA gives workers and their family members who lose their health benefits in certain circumstances the right to choose to continue group health benefits provided by their health plan.
 This publication provides a detailed overview of the law.

 Provides answers to frequently asked questions on final/interim regulations and proposed regulations issued on the nondiscrimination provisions under the Health Insurance Portability and Accountability Act (HIPAA).

-Provides general guidance about the Womens Health Act provisions that amend ERISA.
+Provides general guidance about the Women's Health Act provisions that amend ERISA.